What is stomach cancer?

 Doctors treat stomach cancer that hasn’t spread with:

 Removing the whole tumor before it spreads is the only chance for a cure.
-For stomach cancer that has spread, treatment can’t cure the disease or help someone live longer.
+For stomach cancer that has spread, treatment can’t cure the disease.
 Doctors may treat symptoms and make the person feel more comfortable with: